 Such a dietary plan will keep your Pointer interested, and he will gladly lick the bowl each time you serve him.
 Also, there should be a bowl of freshwater, available all the time.

 How much Exercise does a Pointer need?

-By now, you have definitely realized that this is quite an active breed and that these dogs need plenty of exercises.
+By now, you have realized that this is quite an active breed and that these dogs need plenty of exercise.